Who We Are

 #6: Local government is a platform for Strong Citizens to collaboratively build a prosperous place.

-Take the free Strong Towns 101 course to learn more about how these principles lead to stronger and more prosperous places.
+Start with the first Strong Towns book or take the free Strong Towns 101 course to learn more about how these principles lead to stronger and more prosperous places.